The 15th annual America Saves encourages you to save with a goal in mind.

-As we say goodbye to February, Americans are being encouraged to save during the 14th annual America Saves Week.
-From Monday, February 24 to Saturday, February 29, thousands of nonprofit, government agencies and private organizations will join the cause.
+It’s America Saves Week—a week dedicated to helping Americans focus on saving to improve their financial lives.
+From Monday, February 22 to Friday, February 26, thousands of nonprofit, government agencies and private organizations will join the cause.
 The goal?
 To help people adopt better saving habits in the United States.

 The objective of this year’s America Saves Week is to promote different reasons to save money, always emphasizing the importance of doing so.
-The America Saves nonprofit organization has designated different theme for each day to promote a dialogue about savings throughout the week.
+The ASW nonprofit organization has designated different theme for each day to promote a dialogue about savings throughout the week.

 The first day of America Saves focuses on teaching people the best way to save money.
 Putting savings on autopilot is often the best way to kickstart a healthy saving strategy.
 You determine how much you can save, then you build the amount into your budget.